ibm-cloud-docs/vmwaresolutions/vmonic/notifications.md

 | Description | A short description of the notification. |
 | Date | The date and time when the notification is sent. |
 {: caption="Table 1.
 Notification history" caption-side="top"}

-3. Click a notification row to view the details of the notification.

 ## Filtering notifications
 {: #notifications-filter}